77063code/aaliya-gallery/README.md

 13. The price and sold/not sold needs to be added to the front of the image
 14. How to show progress bar when images are being uploaded
 15. Work on onblur and onfocus on firefox
+16. The background image is different on test and prod

 DOMAIN-EMAIL